Converting and Importing Other CAD Format Files

 An alternative is to import each object in the assembly in turn using the 'Take size from geometry file' and 'Take position from geometry file' options, as described above.

 Another common error in CAD files is that the normals do not all face outwards.
 A symptom of this is that the object appears to change shape as the view is rotated, or it appears inside-out.
 If the setting 'View - Show back of objects' makes the image appear correct, it is a sure sign that some of the normals face in and not out.
-See the tutorial ' CAD Import: Importing and Repairing STL Files' for an example.
+See the tutorial ' CAD Import / Datmaker: Repairing and Splitting a CAD file into individual objects' for an example.

 Although STL formally defines a closed volume, this is not guaranteed.
 Some STL files may contain holes or gaps between facets.
 These can lead to detection errors in the Earth solver.